Ramil-Memmedov/SaucedemoSecond/README.md

 The main goals of this project are:

-* Practice UI test automation
+* Practicing UI test automation with Selenium WebDriver
-* Build a maintainable automation framework
+* Applying the Page Object Model design pattern
-* Apply Page Object Model
+* Creating maintainable automated tests
-* Implement BDD with Cucumber
+* Working with TestNG and Cucumber
-* Automate positive and negative test scenarios
+* Managing dependencies with Maven
-* Generate test execution reports
+* Generating test execution reports with Allure
-* Improve Java and Selenium automation skills
+* Using Git and GitHub for version control

 ---